Five Ways to Reduce Credit Card Fraud at Your Tour or Attraction This Summer

 This is the step in the online checkout process where the system matches your billing address to what’s on file at the bank.
 Although it does create a bit more friction in your checkout, customers are quite used to this step (their browsers may even pre-populate this information) and it is a simple way to add one more layer of protection to your process.

-Online payment processing has evolved to use some complex strategies for fraud detection and prevention using insights and machine learning from millions of data points.
+Online payment processing has advanced significantly, now incorporating complex fraud detection and prevention strategies that utilize machine learning and analyze millions of data points.
+A standout service in this domain is Stripe’s Radar.

 Lastly, this is the primary way to reduce fraud for on-site, in-person purchases.
 Ensure that your location is equipped with great hardware with the latest chip technology for payment processing.
 If you’re not using the latest payment hardware with fraud protection built-in, now is the time to consider an upgrade.